-Conexim Advisors Ltd. is regulated by the Central Bank of Ireland under Regulation 11 (1) of the European Communities (Markets in Financial Instruments) Regulations 2007, and as an insurance intermediary under the European Communities (Insurance Mediation) Regulations, 2005 (as amended).
+Conexim Advisors Ltd. is regulated by the Central Bank of Ireland Regulation 8 (3) and deemed authorised under Regulation 5 (2) of the Statutory Instrument No. 375/2017 European Union (Markets in Financial Instruments) Regulations 2017, and as an insurance, reinsurance or ancillary insurance intermediary under the European Union (Insurance Distribution) Regulations, 2018.

 The Financial Service Provider Profile for Conexim with the Central Bank is provided here: Central Bank Register.

 The firm is authorised to provide the following services and with the following instruments.